- How do I get my facility TRUE certified?

 Will GBCI be coming to my site to do an audit?

 No, an audit or on-site assessment is no longer part of the TRUE review process.
 The review process will be documentation only.
-If requested, a phone call or virtual meeting can be set up between your team and the assessor to connect more directly and answer your questions.
-For more information on our review process, please refer to our Guide to TRUE Certification.
+GBCI may perform an on-site assessment for select projects for quality assurance purposes and will reach out to teams selected for audit in advance.
+If requested, a phone call or virtual meeting can be set up between your team and the assessor to connect directly and answer your questions.
+Please refer to our Guide to TRUE Certification for more information on our review process.

 Will I be able to speak to the person reviewing my application?